 Tuckman’s Theory of Communication

 Tuckman’s theory of communication has significant theoretical and practical contributions to research.
 The Five Stages of Tuckman’s Theory of Communication are Forming, Storming, Norming, Performing, and Adjourning.
-Although, in 1965, Tuckman proposed a four-stage group development theory but later added the fifth stage called adjourning.
-Tuckman’s theory assists group members to subdue the group barriers.
+Although in 1965, Tuckman proposed a four-stage group development theory but later added the fifth stage called adjourning.
+Tuckman’s theory assists group members in subduing the group barriers.
 It also helps to adjust them in the group gradually.
 Therefore, it is known as a group facilitation theory.
 Tuckman’s group development theory consists of five stages that facilitate group formation and development.

-Tuckman identified both advantages and disadvantages of group communication; therefore, he provided suggestions on reducing the barriers in group communication.
+Tuckman identified both the advantages and disadvantages of group communication; therefore, he provided suggestions for reducing the barriers to group communication.

 Advantages and Disadvantages of Tuckman’s Theory